 After your visit to the Empire State Building, take your credit card for a walk down Fifth Avenue.
 Are you looking to treat a loved one?
 Buy a special Christmas gift?
 Splurge on yourself?
 Well this is THE place to shop in New York.
 You’ll pay for it though!
 You’ll find Armani, Gucci, Louis Vuitton and Tiffany amongst a wide array of other luxury shops.

-What better to way to end your stay in New York than see a show on Broadway or take in some sport?
+What better to way to end your 3 Days in New York than see a show on Broadway or take in some sport?
 Order your tickets early though.
 You’ve got a great selection of musicals on Broadway: Wicked, Hamilton, The Lion King, Aladdin and more.
 If musicals aren’t your thing then you’ve got a chance to watch basketball, baseball, American football or football (soccer).
 Tickets for these events can sell out and the prices can vary greatly with the best seats in the house going for $100s.
 We watched Wicked and I have to say it was something special.